 As another example, an expert may undertake a paid speaking engagement.
 The notes from that speech then form the backbone of a landing page of a sales funnel, and a newsletter emailed out to paying subscribers.

 Repurposing content is a fast, effective way of increasing revenue by distributing it through a variety of different mediums and income models.
 It also leaves SMEs free to explore new platforms and revenue-generation ideas as they become available.
 And by mixing and matching income streams, you ensure your business is never over-reliant on a single source of revenue.

 As a subject matter expert, there has never been a better time to monetize your expertise online.
 Even if you predominantly rely on consulting, coaching, teaching, or other offline ventures to earn a living as an SME, it’s worth exploring the new potential opening up online.

-The Covid-19 pandemic has exposed vulnerabilities in modern society’s ability to interact in-person.
-With no guarantee that Covid won’t continue to force shutdowns in the future, and the workforce’s overwhelming adoption of online work and education, it’s important to future-proof your income by building an online presence.
+The Covid-19 pandemic exposed vulnerabilities in modern society’s ability to interact in-person.
+With no guarantee that Covid won’t force shutdowns again in the future, and the workforce’s overwhelming adoption of online work and education, it’s important to future-proof your income by building an online presence.

 Many of the top performing platforms in the creator economy already enjoy an established user base.
 Learners trust these platforms to deliver the content they want, and more people than ever are willing to pay creators directly for their efforts.

 Thanks to the range of revenue models available, SMEs can tap into audiences from any financial background, and even monetize those who will never pay a penny to view their content.
 This reduces reliance on big-ticket clients, a move that’s increasingly important in a post-Covid world where many speaking engagements, conferences, and seminars are forced to cancel at a moment’s notice.